DataDog/integrations-extras/aporia/README.md

 ### Configuration

-Once integrated, you can configure monitors in Aporia to send their Alerts to Datadog as well.
+Once integrated, you can configure monitors in Aporia to send alerts to Datadog as well.
 You can track these alerts in Datadog and define follow-up actions as you see fit.

 ### Validation